vzMars/dragon-quest-landing-page/README.md

 ## Optimizations:

 I would love to go back and make the design of this landing page more complex and modern.
 I would also like to experiment more with other CSS features like CSS Grid to compare it with Flexbox.
+I would also like add JavaScript and incorporate a hamburger style navigation to the mobile layout.

 ## Lessons Learned: